 Szechenyi is one of the most impressive.
 This bath is located in City Park and includes 18 different pools, both indoors and outdoors.

 There are also massages, mud-baths, saunas, restaurants and more.
 The baths are open from 6:00 am to 22:00 (10 pm).

-If you’re planning to visit multiple locations or enjoy a variety of activities in Budapest, using a tourist pass could save you a lot of money on general admission prices.
+If you're planning to visit multiple locations or enjoy a variety of activities in Budapest, using the Budapest Pass could save you a lot of money on general admission prices.

 Depending on which pass you choose and how you use it, you could save 20% – 50% off or more on the following:

-For more information about how to use a tourist pass and how much money you can save, make sure to read our post covering Budapest tourist attraction discount passes.
+For more information about how to use a tourist pass and how much money you can save, make sure to read our post covering the Budapest Card.

 If you can't make any of the food-related events above, but still want to try traditional Hungarian foods, a food tour might be just the thing you need!

 Food walking tours are an excellent way to learn about the city while sampling delicious local food.